Skip to content

 There is no need to mock aiogqlc in your tests.
 Instead you might want to mock your GraphQL backend.
 This can be done by providing a aiohttp.web.Application.

-The following example shows a pytest and pytest-aiohttp based test using a mock GraphQL backend:
+The following example shows an example based on pytest, pytest-asyncio, and pytest-aiohttp using a mock GraphQL backend:

 import aiohttp